s3prl/s3prl/downstream/README.md

 #### II A. Run the developed tasks

 3. **Optional:** [**Register your customized pretrained model**]()
-    - You can also start from evaluating [pretrained models availble in this toolkit](../upstream/README.md#upstream-self-supervised-models).
+    - You can also start from evaluating [pretrained models available in this toolkit](../upstream/README.md#upstream-self-supervised-models).
 4. Follow the task-specific usages
     - [**SUPERB Benchmark**](#superb-benchmark)
     - [More tasks](#more-tasks)